 Boeing begins 777-9 certification flight trials with US FAA

-(Reuters) - Boeing has started certification flight testing of its long-delayed 777-9 with U.S. aviation regulators onboard, the U.S. planemaker said in an emailed statement.
+(Reuters) - Boeing opens new tab has started certification flight testing of its long-delayed 777-9 with US aviation regulators onboard, the US planemaker said in an emailed statement.

 The company said it conducted its first flight on Friday night after receiving Type Inspection Authorization (TIA).